 Cirali Protocol

 Two billion people work outside the systems most of us take for granted — no bank account that earns, no credit history that travels, no safety net when the month runs short.
-They are not waiting to be rescued.
-They have built their own trust networks, their own savings circles, their own ways of looking after each other, for generations.
+They are not without resources or without trust.
+But the infrastructure to unlock that trust into stable purchasing power, savings, and capital is broken or non-existent.

 Cirali is the infrastructure that meets them where they already are.